naninovel/docs/docs/en/guide/gui.md

 ![](https://i.gyazo.com/31a9b81dae56fb114a75e25211d26126.png)

 `Font Resource` should specify a [resources path](/guide/resource-providers) to a `TMPro Font` asset.
-By default, Naninovel will use addressable and project resource providers to look for font assets; use `Font Loader` to change the behaviour.
+By default, Naninovel will use addressable and project resource providers to look for font assets; use `Font Loader` to change the behavior.
 The simplest way to expose a font asset while using default settings is to place the font inside `Resources/Naninovel/Fonts` folder; then you can use the font's asset name as the font resource path.
 Consult Unity's TextMesh Pro documentation for more info on how to create and configure fonts.

 To change the font outside of `Custom UI` objects (e.g., on a choice handler button prefab), use the `Font Changer` component.
 It has the same font configuration option and can be applied to any game object.